 The ATSSS feature is to enable a UE the advantage that application traffic can use both access resources to raise the bandwidth or/and access reliability by simultaneously connecting over both 3GPP and non-3GPP accesses.
 Since release-16, the splitting mode is only available to TCP streams using the ATSSS-HL functionality based on MPTCP.
 For UDP and even plain IP traffic, it can only be supported by the ATSSS-LL functionality, thus an UDP or even an IP packet flow cannot be efficiently split over both accesses due to missing re-ordering support and to the lack of access path bandwidth capabilities, so actually the increase of bandwidth requirement is not achieved for those types of traffic.
 This solution is proposed to introduce a new steering method based on MP-DCCP to resolve this issue.

 The Datagram Congestion Control Protocol (DCCP) was specified in IETF in RFC 4340 [11] for the transport layer to complement TCP and UDP for traffic that does not require reliable transport and re-transmission (in contrast to TCP traffic), but needs session and congestion control (in contrast to UDP traffic).
 For an introduction to DCCP please refer to RFC 4336 [15].
 DCCP RFC 4340 [11] and its multipath pendant MP-DCCP, draft-ietf-tsvwg-multipath-dccp [12] provide protocol inherent measurement of path characteristics like latency, packet loss and available bandwidth.
 In that regard MP-DCCP is similar to MPTCP and therefore can support the same steering modes.
 Different to MPTCP though, is the handling of missing packets.
 Re-transmission and resulting head-of-line blocking are not under the responsibility of (MP-)DCCP, which is therefore similar to the ATSSS-LL characteristics provided for any type of traffic.
-This makes it suitable to be applied to Ethernet, IP and higher layer traffic when it becomes integrated with an encapsulation framework, draft-amend-tsvwg-multipath-framework [16], which tunnels these types of traffic over a MP-DCCP connection.
+This makes it suitable to be applied to Ethernet, IP and higher layer traffic when it becomes integrated with an encapsulation framework, which tunnels these types of traffic over a MP-DCCP connection.
 Moreover MP-DCCP provides measures to facilitate the process of re-ordering at the termination points of ATSSS.
 For this purpose, timing and sequencing information are transmitted along with the encapsulated data to facilitate re-ordering or partial reordering of the data received from the 3GPP and non-3GPP access.
 Both access types provide different path characteristics that let the original data stream scramble during transport after it has been split.
 Re-ordering helps in the receiving ATSSS entity (UPF or UE) to reconstruct a certain degree order.

 For example, MP-DCCP supports similar functionality as provided by ATSSS-LL and ATSSS-HL (MPTCP) for all ATSSS steering modes, for any type of traffic, and provides re-ordering capabilities.
 MP-DCCP does not introduce encryption but relies on the security layer of 3GPP.